portxchange/developer-documentation/receiving-data/ship/ship-api.md

 Unsuccessful requests can be next:

 - Unauthorized (HTTP CODE 401) - the request does not provide correct API key
-- Forbidden (HTTP CODE 403) - the request does not contain correct Comapny ID
+- Forbidden (HTTP CODE 403) - the request does not contain correct Company ID

 Check the [example implementation](/resources/ship_api.py) and [command line command](/resources/ship_api.sh) for more details.